kucha0609/AutoCAD-Origami-Diagram/README.md

 # AutoCAD-Origami-Diagram
-OrigamiTools：Use AutoCAD for Origami Diagram.
+Use AutoCAD for Origami Diagram：
 Writer: kucha >>2022<<